AshGw/litecrypt/README.md

 # The files now exist in the directory test/
 ```
 </details>

-Now we'll leave the files there and take their content, encrypt it, and store it in a database.
+Leave the files in there, take a **copy** of their content, encrypt it, and store it in a database.
 <br>You never know when you'll need them.
 <details><summary>Collect the content</summary>